ianyfan/alevel/electronics/specification.md

 4.4.1
 1 Understand the operation of a microcontroller system in terms of the following blocks: CPU, memory, input port, output port, clock, reset
-2 Understand the use of the address, data and ccontrol buse to transfer data between the CPU and memory, input ports and output ports
+2 Understand the use of the address, data and control bus to transfer data between the CPU and memory, input ports and output ports
 3 Understand the use of the following registers in the CPU: program counter, stack pointer, general purpose registers 4 Recall the use of tristates and D flip-flops to contruct input and output ports 5 Understand how in each machine cycle the CPU fetches an instruction from the memory and executes it, including changes in the contents of its registers